 ADULT REGULATED USES — Establishments which are required by law to or do exclude minors, or are defined as follows:

-ADULT BOOK, VIDEO or SUPPLY STORE — Means an establishment having 10% or more of all usable interior, retail, wholesale or warehouse space devoted to the distribution, display or storage of books, magazines and other periodicals, and/or photographs, drawings, slides, films, video tapes, recording tapes and/or novelty items, which are distinguished or characterized by their emphasis on matters depicting, describing or relating to specified sexual activities or specified anatomical areas (as defined herein).
+ADULT BOOK, VIDEO OR SUPPLY STORE — An establishment having 10% or more of all usable interior, retail, wholesale or warehouse space devoted to the distribution, display or storage of books, magazines and other periodicals, and/or photographs, drawings, slides, films, video tapes, recording tapes and/or novelty items, which are distinguished or characterized by their emphasis on matters depicting, describing or relating to specified sexual activities or specified anatomical areas (as defined herein).

-ADULT MODEL STUDIO — Means any place where models who display specified anatomical areas (as defined herein) are present to be observed, sketched, drawn, painted, sculptured, photographed or gratuity.
+ADULT MODEL STUDIO — Any place where models who display specified anatomical areas (as defined herein) are present to be observed, sketched, drawn, painted, sculptured, photographed or gratuity.
 This definition shall not apply to any accredited art school or similar educational institution.

-ADULT MOTION PICTURE THEATER and ADULT LIVE STAGE PERFORMING THEATER — Mean an enclosed building wherein still or motion pictures, video tapes or similar material is presented or viewed, which material is distinguished or characterized by an emphasis on matter depicting, describing or relating to specified sexual activities or specified anatomical areas (as defined herein) for observation by patrons therein.
+ADULT MOTION PICTURE THEATER and ADULT LIVE STAGE PERFORMING THEATER — An enclosed building wherein still or motion pictures, videotapes or similar material is presented or viewed, which material is distinguished or characterized by an emphasis on matter depicting, describing or relating to specified sexual activities or specified anatomical areas (as defined herein) for observation by patrons therein.

-ADULT NUDE or PARTIALLY NUDE DANCING — Means a business having 10% or more of its business activity or its use the live presentation or display of nude or partially nude male or female impersonator(s), dancer(s), entertainer(s), waiter(s) or waitress(') or employee(s), and which may or may not feature the service of food or beverages.
+ADULT NUDE OR PARTIALLY NUDE DANCING — A business having 10% or more of its business activity or its use the live presentation or display of nude or partially nude male or female impersonator(s), dancer(s), entertainer(s), waiter(s) or waitress(es) or employee(s), and which may or may not feature the service of food or beverages.
 For the purpose of this chapter, "nude" or "partially nude" shall mean having any or all of the specified anatomical areas exposed (as defined herein).

-ADULT OUTDOOR MOTION PICTURE THEATER — Means a drive-in theater used for presenting material distinguished or characterized by an emphasis on matter depicting, describing or relating to specified sexual activities or specified anatomical areas (as defined herein) for observation by patrons by the theater.
+ADULT OUTDOOR MOTION PICTURE THEATER — A drive-in theater used for presenting material distinguished or characterized by an emphasis on matter depicting, describing or relating to specified sexual activities or specified anatomical areas (as defined herein) for observation by patrons by the theater.